learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I found Evernote, loved it and became a paid subscriber.
 Life was good!
 Until ... searching in Evernote started going bad and eventually just became downright unusable.
 As alternatives, gDocs and gDrive weren't much help either.
 My [angst](https://medium.com/@learnwell/evernote-vs-google-docs-the-user-loses-49b5eca7c052) is well documented.

-Anyway, in 2018, I decided to take a step back from my professional life and go back to college for one semester, where I saw a fellow student using a super slick iPad and Apple Pencil with an equally awesome note taking app.
+Anyway, in 2018, I decided to take a sabbatical and go back to college for one semester, where I saw a fellow student using a super slick iPad and Apple Pencil with an equally awesome note taking app.

 Sidebar: 6th generation 2018 iPad is the first affordable iPad to work with Apple Pencil.
-It was a steal at Costco.
+And it is a steal when purchased at Costco.

-I did not know which app it was but after hours upon hours of research and multiple App Store purchases, I found it - [Notability](https://www.gingerlabs.com/)!
+I did not know which app it was that I saw but after hours upon hours of research and multiple App Store purchases, I found it - [Notability](https://www.gingerlabs.com/)!

 Later it turned out that it had awesome search and it even went on to fill the void in my life that was left by what Evernote and gDocs/gDrive lacked.

 ## Cons